SloughJE/Coursera-Reproducible-Research/Project2/project2.md

-**John Slough II**

-21 Jan 2015

 ---
+output: html_document
+---
 **An Analysis of Severe Weather and Its Economic and Population Health Consequences**

----
+Coursera Reproducible Research Project II

+John Slough II

+25 Jan 2015

 **Synopsis**

-Severe weather event data and its economic and public health consequences was analyzed to determine which events were most harmful with respect to population health and which types of events have the greatest economic consequences.
-From analysis of the data from 1996 to 2011, it was determined that excessive heat, tornadoes and floods have the worst consequences in terms of public health.
+Severe weather event data and its economic and public health consequences were analyzed to determine which events were most harmful with respect to population health and economic consequences.
+From analysis of the data from 1996 to 2011, it was determined that tornadoes, excessive heat,  and floods have the worst consequences in terms of public health.
 Tstm wind, flash flood, tornadoes, and hail are among the worst in terms of economic consequences.
+Tornadoes were the worst overall offender.

 **Data**